wallerli/CSci3601-Itr-4/README.md

 ### Subscribe to Rooms and Machines

-With the implementation of () mailing service, users have the ability to make a subscription to a room or machine and receive an email.
+With the implementation of the mailing service, users have the ability to make a subscription to a room or machine and receive an email.
 Users can click on the details button within a machine card and if the machine is in use then the user is able to enter their email to be notified when the machine is done.
 After the user enters their email, a request is sent to the mailing service and then an email will be sent.

 ### Choose a Room of Your Liking (button, dropdown)